- Professor Dennis Johnson (Chair) - ext. 5335

 - In recent years, students have completed internships with the US Geological Survey, National Museum (Smithsonian), PA Department of Environmental Protection, PA Department of Transportation, National Parks Service, and numerous private sector firms.

-ESS-100 Environmental Systems I (Fall; Yearly; 3.00 Credits; N) This course introduces students to the concept of systems, reviews ecological systems and then goes on to human systems as these impact the environment.
-The course will explore the two forces that are at the core of most environmental impacts (climate change, ozone depletion, air and water pollution, and a loss of biodiversity) will be explored as will the fundamental attributes of agriculture, food, soil and water.
-Throughout, the influence of culture, society, ethics and science on the environmental problems will be discussed.
-Prerequisites: None.
+ESS-100 Environmental Systems I (Variable; Yearly; 4.00 Credits; N,WK-SP,CTGIS) This course introduces students to the concept of systems, reviews ecological systems, and then goes on to human systems as these impact the environment.
+The course will explore the two forces that are at the core of most environmental impacts (climate change, ozone depletion, air and water pollution, and a loss of biodiversity) will be explored as will the fundamental attributes of agriculture, food, soil, and water.
+Throughout, the influence of culture, society, ethics, and science on the environmental problems will be discussed.
+Pre-Req or Co-Req: FYC-101 or EN-110 or EN-109

 ESS-199 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows departments to offer topics not normally scheduled.
 Prerequisites, corequisites, and fees vary by title.